santiagocuenta112az-lgtm/mecheyai/README.md

  -ai hat+ 26 tops
  -2kg filament
  -2 raspberry pi camera module

+ I'm using AI to improve my code and learn to program, as I don't have extensive programming knowledge.

 The project has a model taken from the internet, scaled and adapted so that it can be used correctly.